 If you’ve spent any time online or on Instagram, you have probably come across a photo/video of the famous Shibuya crossing.
 It is the largest intersection in the world, and it looks like this in action:

-It was the first place I saw when I arrived in Tokyo proper from Narita Airport as the aiport bus dropped me right off the intersection.
+This was the first place I saw when I arrived in Tokyo from Narita Airport as the airport bus dropped me right off at the intersection.
 After an 11 hour flight, no sleep, and a 2 hour busride thanks to Friday night traffic, I disembarked from the bus and started to make my way through the crowds with an 18 kg suitcase in tow.

-You should know that addresses in Japan do not at all function like those in the Western world, so finding the Airbnb felt like the last step in an obstacle challenge.
-In fact, my host told me from the beginning to ignore the address because there was no way I would figure it out, and instead she e-mailed me a list of pictures of streets I should turn on to.
+You should know that addresses in Japan do not at all function like those in the Western world.
+So, finding the Airbnb felt like the last step in an obstacle challenge.
+In fact, my host told me from the beginning to ignore the address because there was no way I would figure it out.
+Instead she e-mailed me a list of pictures of streets I should turn on to.

 You thought I was joking, didn’t you?

 Nevertheless, the first impression of Shibuya, especially on a packed Friday night, was still mesmerizing.

 So what should you expect in Shibuya, besides plenty of bars, restaurants, love hotels, and karaoke megaplexes all crammed up against each other?

 First of all, even though Shibuya is a crowded central Tokyo neighborhood, you can easily find peace and quiet by turning off the main streets and heading into alleys, exploring the bars and restaurants in areas like Dogenzaka.
 Dogenzaka is nicknamed “Love Hotel Hill”, but don’t let the name fool you because it’s not just love hotels that dot the streets here.
 There are plenty of great clubs, bars, and izakaya (Japanese pubs).